Questions for your helthcare team

 - Having a loved one attend meetings with your healthcare team can help you keep track of what was discussed at each meeting.

 - Keep a cancer journal throughout your treatment to document what was discussed at each meaning and record questions for future meetings.
 A journal can also be used to keep track of appointment dates and test results which will assist you and your healthcare team in tracking your progress.
 Many healthcare centers offer a cancer journal free of charge.

 - click the image below for a printable PDF version of this webpage

 The beginning of a cancer journey is often very overwhelming.
 This is the time when you will have the most questions.
 A this time, some of the information may be difficult to process and you must decide how much information you want upfront.
 Remember, your healthcare team is available to answer all of your concerns and you need to be mentally prepared to understand this important information.
 You may want to bring a friend to your first appointment to help you understand and remember all the new information.

-Can you determine the stage of cancer at this time?
-What other tests are needed for staging?
+Can you determine the stage of my cancer at this time?
+What further tests are needed for staging?

 -Rationale: oftentimes staging cannot be determined from a CT scan alone, further testing may be needed for the most accurate diagnosis which will guide treatment decisions.

 Has the cancer spread (or "metastasized")?
 Where has it spread to?
 How does it change the treatment plan?

 -Rationale: cancer can spread locally or distantly.
 Local spread infiltrates tissues near the stomach (e.g. the lymph nodes), distant metastasis means that the cancer has spread to distant organs (e.g. the liver).
 The degree of spread can affect treatment options